 The Thin Red Line (1998)

-Private Witt: [voice over] This great evil.
-Where does it come from?
+Private Edward P. Train: [narration] This great evil, where's it come from?
 How'd it steal into the world?
 What seed, what root did it grow from?
-Who's doin' this?
-Who's killin' us?
-Robbing us of life and light.
-Mockin' us with the sight of what we might've known.
-Does our ruin benefit the earth?
-Does it help the grass to grow, the sun to shine?
+Who's doing this?
+Who's killing us, robbing us of life and light, mocking us with the sight of what we might've known?
+Does our ruin benefit the earth, does it help the grass to grow, the sun to shine?
 Is this darkness in you, too?
 Have you passed through this night?

 Japanese Soldier: Are you righteous?
 Kind?
 Does your confidence lie in this?
 Are you loved by all?
 Know that I was, too.
 Do you imagine your suffering will be any less because you loved goodness and truth?